YechengChu/ACDemo/guide.md

 The __bank__ feature is unblocked!

-Congratulations!
-You unblocked all the features in this app!
+Congratulations! :tada: You unblocked all the features in this app!

-There are seven buttons which you can use inside the bank page, their functionality will be introduced in this section.
+There are _seven_ buttons which you can use inside the bank page, their functionality will be introduced in this section.

 ### Open account & Delete account
 Each person can open or delete his bank account by clicking these two buttons.